Arsalan-Niazi/Arsalan-Niazi/README.md

 - 👀 I’m interested in web development and android.
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on web projects
-- 📫 How to reach me ...on instagram id "arsalan_hon_yawr"
+- 📫 How to reach me ...on instagram id "arsalan__niazi"

 <!---
 Arsalan-Niazi/Arsalan-Niazi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.